tlainevool/autoinject/README.md

             pass

+The arguments to the @autoinject decorator are of the form "<argument_name>=<named_component>".

 Or you can do injection without modyfing the original class, like this:
-    from autoinject import components, add_autoinject

-    components['finder'] = my_components.MontyPythonMovieFinder()
-    components['printer'] = my_components.Printer()

     add_autoinject(my_components.MovieLister, 'movie_finder=finder', 'printer=printer')

+Once you have specified your injection, either decorator based, or direct, you can now create your objects:

+    movie_lister = AnotherMovieLister()

+Note that though the original constructor of AnotherMovieLister took in two arguments, you can cnow call the constructor without these argumants, and they will be automatically injected.

+You can also override the automatically injected components by specifying keyword arguments in the constructor:

+    movie_lister = AnotherMovieLister(printer=FancyPrinter())

-See thefiles in the examples directory for fuller examples
+See the files in the examples directory for fuller examples